melange-re/melange-re.github.io/docs/melange-book/celsius-converter-exception.md

 Inside the `input`'s `onChange` handler, we get the event target using `ReactEvent.Form.target`, which has the type `ReactEvent.Form.t => {_.. }`.
 What is `{_.. }`?
-It's shorthand for a [Js.t
+It's shorthand for the `Js.t({..})` type[^1], which consists of two
-object](../communicate-with-javascript.md#using-jst-objects), a polymorphic
+parts:

+- `Js.t` refers to JavaScript objects in Melange
+- `{..}` refers to polymorphic objects which can contain any fields or methods

+Once we have a `Js.t` object, we can use the `##` operator to access its fields.
+But beware, because the compiler knows nothing about the types of those fields.
-object whose fields aren't well-defined.
-In OCaml, we use the `##` operator to access fields on an object.
-Be careful when using objects, as it subverts OCaml's type system.
-We could write `ReactEvent.Form.target(evt)##value + 1`, treating it as if it were an integer, and the compiler wouldn't complain.
+For example, we could write `ReactEvent.Form.target(evt)##value + 1`, treating
+it as if it were an integer, and the compiler wouldn't complain.

-It's a good idea to put functions that return objects into type-annotated helper functions.
+Instead of trusting ourselves to always use `ReactEvent.Form.target(evt)##value` correctly, it's a good idea to wrap functions that return polymorphic objects into type-annotated helper functions.
 For example:

 <!--#prelude#
 let evt: ReactEvent.Form.t = [%mel.raw "null"];